Klim2007/data_analysis/README.md

 -  connect simple API (which is done as a  separate module, in order to use it in upcoming projects)
 -  create and use personal modules
 -  modify data taken from data base using pandas
--  drowing visual graf via matplotlib (as a final result)
+-  drawing visual graf via matplotlib (as a final result)

 what does this code doing
 project consists of 2 files